-Please indicate which items you may need to rent before arriving.
+Please indicate which items you may need to borrow before arriving.
 This can be done on the booking form.

 Winter boots can be hired locally (from Nevisport, Ellis Brighams or Cotswold Outdoors) in Fort William, it is recommended that you book these well in advance as demand can be high during peak season (mid-Jan to mid-March, particularly weekends).